aranhaqg/accounting_api/README.md

 ## Future Improvements

 * Use ActiveModel Serializer to handle better serialization/deserialization.
-* Implement token expiration adding a token creation date to User model and before every request compare the spent time.
 * Improve security with Rack Attack to protect from bad clients.
 Can be used to prevent brute-force passwords attacks, scrapers and throttling requests from IP addresses for example.
 * Scan code to look for security vulnerabilities with Brakeman.
 * Add payment and get bank statement features.